 Several other youth groups, such as the Young Astronauts, Sea Scouts and Civil Air Patrol plan to try to contact the shuttle during its seven-day mission.

 Although ham radio transmissions were performed during a shuttle mission last year, this is the first time that the National Aeronautics and Space Administration has made an effort to involve youths in space communication.

-"This is an outstanding opportunity to really see how a space mission works from the inside," said Dr. Stan Sander, an employee of Caltech's Jet Propulsion Laboratory and member of the JPL's Amateur Radio Club.
+"This is an outstanding opportunity to really see how a space mission works from the inside," said Stan Sander of the JPL Amateur Radio Club.
 "That's an opportunity not too many young people have, and, hopefully, it will stimulate some of them to learn to do this themselves."

 Besides chatting with Challenger, the Scouts had also planned to participate in the first video transmission ever completed from Earth to a manned spacecraft.
 A camera focused on the Scouts' smiling faces was to have transmitted video images to the shuttle, where England would view the picture on a 1 1/2-inch color TV screen.

 Instead, astronauts were only able to transmit a broken image of the inside of the shuttle to the Scouts waiting below.